rackerlabs/support-how-to/content/rackspace-email/configure-a-renamed-email-address-on-outlook-2011-for-mac.md

 You have now successfully configured Outlook 2011 to connect to the renamed email address.

-**Warning:** If you see items missing in the new Outlook account, you must import the data from the old profile.
+**Note:** If you see items missing in the new Outlook account, you must import the data from the old profile.
 See [Migrate from a POP server to Rackspace Email IMAP](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook-2011-mac/).